Bira/octopus-carnival/_drafts/lprh-player-characters.md

 you will be able to help them survive these turbulent times.

 In other words: the school is currently the closest thing Kintargo has to a thieves' guild.
-They specialize in training the nicer sort of thief.
+They specialize in training secret couriers and the nicer sort of thief.
 Thrune prefers the _nasty_ sort of thief, so things might get difficult for the school and its students.
 That's where you come in.

 Of course, you're not here just to help your old school.
 You're also, er, taking a breather from some rather complex entanglements you left behind in the good